Skip to navigation Skip to content

 2

-Students undertaking Statement of Attainment, Certificates 1 and/or 2 can receive Living Allowance and/or ABSTUDY PES for a maximum of four years in total, for any combination of Statement of Attainment, Certificate 1 or 2 courses.
+Payment of ABSTUDY Living Allowance or PES is limited to four years in total, for any combination of Statement of Attainment, Certificate 1 or 2 courses.

 To assist with identifying relevant customers, codes specifically for ABSTUDY customers are to be used in the Course Level: field on the Education Course Details (EDC) screen.

-• SC1 - Secondary Level Certificate 1 or Statement of Attainment, for secondary not at school customers
+• SC1 - Secondary Level Certificate 1 or Statement of Attainment

-• C01 -for Certificate Level 1 or Statement of Attainment, for tertiary level customers
+• C01 - for Certificate Level 1 or Statement of Attainment

 3

-Limits of assistance for undergraduate Bachelor degree courses + Read more ...
+Limits of assistance for undergraduate bachelor's degree courses + Read more ...

 See the Resources page for examples to assist in determining the limit of assistance.